 - G. Preliminary Site Utilization Plan.
-Applications for approval of a Preliminary Site Utilization Plan (Preliminary SUP) shall include the following materials: - 1.
-Project Description.
+Applications for approval of a Preliminary Site Utilization Plan (Preliminary SUP) shall include the following materials: - Project Description.
 The applicant shall provide a written description of the project proposed within the Planned Development zoning district.
 The project description shall include a narrative statement of the project's objectives and a statement of how the proposed project will comply with General Plan goals and policies for the land use designation of the project site.
 The project description may also include a diagram illustrating the proposed project. - 2.
 Site Map.
 The application shall include maps depicting the existing topography, on-site structures and natural features, mature trees, and other significant vegetation and drainage patterns.
 The map shall show the proposed Planned Development zoning district zone boundaries and all properties within 500 feet of the site boundary.
 The map shall be accompanied by a description of the type and condition of mature trees.

-3. Site Utilization Plan (SUP).
+- 3. Site Utilization Plan (SUP).
 The applicant shall provide an overall diagram of the site utilization.
-This diagram shall illustrate the overall development concept, including proposed land uses, buildings, circulation, transit facilities, landscaping, open space, and any other significant elements in the proposed site.
+This diagram shall illustrate the overall development - concept, including proposed land uses, buildings, circulation, transit facilities, landscaping, open space, and any other significant elements in the proposed site.
 Phases shall be clearly indicated if multiple phases are proposed.

-4. Parcel or Subdivision Map.
-If the project within the proposed Planned Development zoning district zone involves the subdivision of land, the application shall include a tentative parcel map or tentative subdivision map as required by Title 18 (Subdivisions) of the Merced Municipal Code.
+zone involves the subdivision of land, the application shall include a tentative parcel map or tentative subdivision map as required by Title 18 (Subdivisions) of the Merced Municipal Code.